Japan PM Suga trips up with messy reversal on tourism campaign

 But critics said his reversal on a programme he has backed to bolster the economy even as new cases spiked was too little, too late, and risked leaving the image of a leader both stubborn and indecisive, without due care for public health.

-Abe’s own support ratings never recovered after sagging on the public’s perception that his response to the pandemic was clumsy and slow.
+Abe’s support ratings never recovered after sagging on the perception that his response to the pandemic was flawed.

-“His ratings will decline, almost certainly,” said independent political analyst Atsuo Ito, pointing to the delay in partially pausing the campaign.
+“His ratings will decline, almost certainly,” said independent political analyst Atsuo Ito.
 “The view may spread that he puts a priority on keeping the economy running rather than protecting people’s lives.”

 In brief remarks on Saturday - after a three-day holiday was underway - Suga said the government would suspend new travel reservations to areas hard hit by COVID-19 under its “Go To Travel” programme, which subsidises tourism.

-Critics of the programme have said it risks spreading the infection from major cities to the countryside.
+Critics of the programme have said it risks spreading the infection and mistakenly gives the public the impression it’s safe to let down their guard.

-Government officials have repeatedly said travel itself does not spread infections if steps such as wearing face masks are taken.
+Government officials have repeatedly said travel itself does not spread infections if proper preventive steps are taken.

+Suga defended the travel campaign on Wednesday, telling a parliamentary panel only a sliver of users had become infected and it was “extremely effective to support regional economies”.

-However, Kyoto University professor Hiroshi Nishiura, an infectious disease expert and member of a government advisory board, said it was clear greater movement of people boosted infection risk.
+However, Kyoto University professor Hiroshi Nishiura, an infectious disease expert and member of a government advisory board, told Reuters it was clear greater movement of people boosted infection risk.

-Experts advising the government - who on Friday had finally urged a partial pause in the Go To programme - had been “somewhat forced” to accept policies to help the economy despite such increased health risks, he told Reuters.
+The experts advising the government - who on Friday had finally urged a partial pause in the travel programme - had been “somewhat forced” to accept policies to help the economy despite such increased health risks, he said.

+Kiyoshi Kurokawa, a physician and prominent scientific adviser to the government, told Reuters Suga’s actions reflected a broader problem in his policymaking.

+“He is making instantaneous decisions without listening or learning anything about it, which is a stupid thing to do,” Kurokawa told Reuters.
+“He is losing some trust of the public.”

-Opposition parties, who are also linking Suga to an alleged Abe funding scandal, quickly chimed in with criticism.
+Opposition parties, who are also linking Suga to an alleged Abe funding scandal, have also gone on the attack.

 “The timing of the announcement was too late and both the timing and target areas are not clear,” Tetsuro Fukuyama, secretary general of the opposition Constitutional Democratic Party of Japan, said on television.